-As the first integrated, multispecialty group practice in the world and one of the top two centers for geriatric medicine on the U.S. News & World Report Best Hospitals list, Mayo Clinic offers fellows the opportunity to train in a supportive and collaborative environment dedicated to serving the needs of our patients.
+As the first integrated, multispecialty group practice in the world and a top center for geriatric medicine according to U.S. News & World Report, Mayo Clinic offers fellows the opportunity to train in a supportive and collaborative environment dedicated to serving the needs of our patients.

 One of our fellowship's many strengths include a world-class core faculty who embrace the opportunity to train the next generation of leaders in geriatric medicine.
 We also offer an array of unique clinical training opportunities in key specialty clinics, including: